 Here are some additional documentation tips: Take pictures of all affected areas.
 Take video, if you can, of all affected areas.
 Hold on to any receipts and estimates for repairs.
 Get the contact information for any contractors that come to your place of business to give you estimates.
 Do not throw out any correspondence or documents that are sent to you by your insurance company.
 If you are mailing anything to your insurance company do it by certified mail, return receipt requested, and make copies of whatever you are sending for your records.
 Keep a journal of all your communications with your insurance company.
 If you become aware of any witnesses that have knowledge of any aspect of your claim, record their name and contact information.
 Don't throw out any of the business damaged property items.

-Put your insurance company on notice of your business interruption or business property damages.
+Put your insurance company on notice of your business interruption or business property damages, promptly.
 Call your insurance company and let them know what happened.
 Get the name of the insurance company adjuster assigned to your claim, his or her contact information and the claim number.